Caprice-Godinez/Technical-Portfolio/ethical-hacking-labs/Recon_with_Nmap_Zenmap_and_Masscan/README.md

  **Masscan**

-1. Viewed the man paged for Masscan and reviewed the Nmap-like features.
+1. Viewed the man pages for Masscan and reviewed the Nmap-like features.

 2. Conducted a simple scan of the LAN netork that only scans for devices with port 80 open, using a TCP SYN scan technique.